Electronics Maintenance & Repair

 The following table lists how many electronics maintenance and repair graduations there were in 2019-2020 for each degree level.

 What Electronics Maintenance & Repair Majors Need to Know

-O*NET surveyed people in occupations related to electronics repair and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to electronics repair were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.